Oyu Tolgoi’s C2S starts to come together as first conveyor belt pull goes ahead

 Siemens spun off its large drives business, including those for mining, in 2023 to new company Innomotics and its ASEAN & Taiwan CEO based in Singapore, Christian Dirscherl said recently of the project: “Innomotics is playing a key role in the implementation of our gearless conveyor drives in a cutting-edge underground material handling system at Oyu Tolgoi.
 This system will efficiently transport 95,000 tons of copper ore daily to the surface.
 Proud to be part of this innovative project.”

 Ampcontrol has supplied a full range of electrical equipment to power the mine including jumbo, pump and fan starters, substations and distribution control boards.
 It has also provided a range of electronic monitoring equipment including iMAC conveyor control equipment.
 ABB has supplied motor solutions plus electrical installation services.
-Australia’s Belle Banne Conveyor Products has supplied the rollers, belt cleaners, pulleys and other key conveyor components.
+US company Syntron Material Handling and Australia’s Belle Banne Conveyor Products have supplied the key conveyor components including rollers/idlers, belt cleaners and pulleys.
 Dellner Bubenzer is a major conveyor braking systems supplier.
 Tavan Ord supplies fire safety systems and is a distributor for Tyco and Energy International is a specialised energy consultancy.

 Looking at the big picture, Oyu Tolgoi has also recently released its latest performance scorecard highlighting key performance metrics for the fourth quarter of 2023 and provided an update on underground mine production.
 Oyu Tolgoi continues the ramp-up of the underground mine safely ahead of plan with a total of 86 drawbells opened from Panel 0 as of 30 December 2023, including 14 drawbells during the fourth quarter.
 The operation is expected to ramp up to deliver an average mined copper production of ~500,000 t/y (100% basis) between 2028 and 2036.
 Construction of the conveyor to surface works continued to plan and was approaching 88% completion as at the end of December.
 Commissioning remains on track for the second half of 2024.
 Construction works for the concentrator conversion remains on schedule.
 Commissioning is expected to be progressively completed from the fourth quarter of 2024 through to the second quarter of 2025.